eth-cscs/COSMA/README.md

 ## Tunable Parameters

+It is possible to set the limit for both CPU and GPU memory that COSMA is allowed to use.

+### GPU parameters

 Controlling how much GPU memory COSMA is allowed to use can be done by specifying the tile dimensions as:
 ```bash
 export COSMA_GPU_MAX_TILE_M=5000